detailyang/welcome/archive/aleo/04_opcodes.md

 #### Description

 Computes the square root of the input, storing the outcome in `destination`.
+Halts if no square root exists (the element is a quadratic non-residue).

 #### Supported Types